Sandbags are great tools for keeping your workouts interesting and challenging.

 Secondly — you absolutely must make sure that you’re using completely dry and clean sand.

 We can’t emphasize this enough — simply taking some sand from the wild is not an option; instead, it is if you make sure it doesn’t contain any debris or water.
-Though, instead, you probably want to buy some sand from the hardware store.
+Instead, you probably want to buy some sand from the hardware store.

 Are Sandbag Exercises Good for Beginners?

-Beginners should also spend time practicing the fundamental movements such as the squat and press.
+Beginners should also spend time practicing fundamental movements such as the squat and press.

 Once you’ve got used to training with the sandbag, build up to a heavier weight and start performing more complex movements such as the clean and press.

 How Much Weight Should I Use for Sandbag Training?